Patrick Robinson (cornerback)

-Patrick Robinson (born September 7, 1987) is a former American football cornerback.
-He played college football at Florida State, and was drafted by the Saints in the first round of the 2010 NFL Draft.
+Patrick Robinson (born September 7, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida State Seminoles, and was selected by the Saints in the first round of the 2010 NFL draft.
 Robinson has also played for the San Diego Chargers, Indianapolis Colts and Philadelphia Eagles.

-Early years
+Early life

 Robinson attended South Miami High School before attending Gulliver Preparatory School.
 He was a two-sport star in football and track.
 He played both defensive back and wide receiver.
 As a senior, he had 11 interceptions on defense and ten touchdowns on offense.
 As a junior, he had 32 receptions for 491 yards and six touchdowns on offense and eight interceptions on defense.